-This romping bawdy adaptation of Henry Fielding’s picaresque novel of the 18th Century was an enormous hit and won a number of Oscars in 1963 including Best Picture and Best Director.
+This romping bawdy adaptation of Henry Fielding’s picaresque novel of the 18th Century was an enormous hit and won Oscars in 1963 for Best Picture, Best Director, Best Screenplay and Best Scoring

 Albert Finney stars in the title role as the young man who travels to London to seek his fortune.

 Finney’s brilliant co-stars include Hugh Griffith as the roistering Squire Western, Susannah York as his daughter – and Tom’s true love – Sophie, and Edith Evans as Sophie’s prudish aunt, who rebukes an importunate highwayman with the words, “Stand and deliver?
 I am no travelling midwife!”